Published on 02/18/2013

 Q: May I just straight-up show my opponent that I have a Psychic Strike in hand to dash his spirits?

 A: Any time you have access to information in a game, you can show it off for any reason - laziness ("I don't feel like holding up my hand"), multiplayer strategy ("I have this, so you do that..."), or demoralization ("I have seven counterspells, good luck resolving anything.").
 As long as you're not being obnoxious with your demoralization, you're okay.

 Q: My opponent cast two creature spells while he controlled Consuming Aberration, and then told me to grind for two lands.
 Isn't that a missed trigger under the new policy, so I only grind for one?

 A: Out-of-Order-Sequencing still applies.
 Also known as OOOS, that means "a player does something technically wrong with with a legal result and in a way that he doesn't realistically get an advantage from it."
 Casting two spells before resolving the triggers from both is a good example of that, as long as there aren't significant pauses and whatnot that indicate that maybe he did in fact forget the trigger until he had cast the second spell.
 OOOS represents "playing Magic like humans and not punishing people for not being machines," and it supersedes all other points of policy when applied appropriately.

 That's enough lurking in the shadows for this week.
 Join us next week when we island-hop over to the Simic with a special Simic-aligned guest writer to discuss the theory of evolution.

 Until next time, may you wield your power well.

 About the Author:

-Eli Shiffrin is a level 3 Regional Judge, recently moved to Lowell, Massacusetts and discovering how dense the east cost MTG community is.
+Eli Shiffrin is currently in Lowell, Massachusetts and discovering how dense the east coast MTG community is.
 Legend has it that the Comprehensive Rules are inscribed on the folds of his brain.